Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The genomic landscape of retinoblastoma is driven by alterations in RB1 that lead to biallelic inactivation.[

 Recurrent changes in genes other than RB1 are uncommon in retinoblastoma but do occur.
-Mutations or deletions of BCOR and amplification of MYCN are the most frequently reported events.[
+Variants or deletions of BCOR and amplification of MYCN are the most frequently reported events.[

 Genetic Counseling

 Genetic counseling is an integral part of the management of patients with retinoblastoma and their families, regardless of clinical presentation.
-Counseling includes a discussion of the main forms of retinoblastoma, which assists parents in understanding the genetic consequences of each form of retinoblastoma and in estimating the risk of disease in family members.[
+Counseling includes a discussion of the main forms of retinoblastoma, which helps parents understand the genetic consequences of each form of retinoblastoma and estimate the risk of disease in family members.[

 Genetic counseling, however, is not always straightforward.
 Approximately 10% of children with retinoblastoma have somatic genetic mosaicism, which contributes to the difficulty of genetic counseling.[